-By samzenpus from Slashdot's brand-new department
+By timothy from Slashdot's it's-how-they-send-messages department

 jones_supa writes "I would like to raise some discussion about a hardware issue that has increasingly started to bug me: backlight flicker, from which many LED-backlit monitors suffer.
 As you might know, the backlight and its dimming is driven by a pulse width modulated square wave, essentially flicking the LEDs on and off rapidly.
 Back in the CRT days a 100Hz picture was deluxe, due to the long afterglow of the display phosphor.
 LEDs, however, shut off immediately and my watering eyes and headache tell that we should be using frequencies in multiple kHz there.
 Unfortunately we too often fall behind that.
 As one spark of hope, the display review site PRAD has already started to include backlight signal captures to help assessing the problem.
 However with laptops and various mobile gadgets, finding this kind of information is practically impossible.
 This issue sort of lingers in the background but likely impacts the well-being of many, and certainly deserves more attention."

 So do LEDs bother your eyes?
 I think CRTs gave me headaches far more often than has any form of flat panel display, at least partly because of the whining noise that CRTs emit.Read Replies (0)